-South Carolina Medicaid
+South Carolina Medicaid Eligibility and Enrollment

 - Are you eligible for Medicaid in South Carolina?
 Find out how South Carolina Medicaid works, who is eligible to sign up and how it differs from Medicaid in other states.